Projects

 Making a Just Inclusive Community (MAJIC)

-MAJIC (Making a Just Inclusive Community) is a team that focuses on intergenerational learning and community partnerships.
+MAJIC (Making a Just Inclusive Community) is a team within the Technological Innovations for Inclusive Learning and Teaching Lab (tiilt) that focuses on intergenerational learning and community partnerships.
 Our work has involved workshops that brings caregivers and children to learn together, teacher training and prof, and work with refugee and immigrant youth.
+MAJIC work is currently on hiatus.

 MAJIC team Art by Beck Mallwitz